 Thursday 4:30 - 6:00 pm (Utz)

 Modern is an important way to supplement and enhance a dancer’s ballet training.
 These classes introduce and refine the grounded technique of modern dance.
 Classes begin with a thorough warm-up and proceed with combinations in center and across the floor.
-Modern classes are accompanied with live music.
+Modern 2 and 3 are accompanied with live music.

 Students study the great classical variations in depth.
 Variations classes help students improve performance presence and obtain a deeper understanding of ballet history and performance.
 Students learn and perfect 3-4 variations and participate Variations Performance at the end of each semester.